Skip to main content

 PurposeAlgorithmNotes

-Symmetric encryptionXChaCha20-Poly1305AEAD cipher with 192-bit nonce
+Symmetric encryptionXChaCha20-Poly1305AEAD cipher with 192-bit nonce (used by both MLS and Double Ratchet)

-Key exchangeX25519 (Curve25519 ECDH)Used in X3DH handshake
+Key exchangeX25519 (Curve25519 ECDH)Used in X3DH handshake (Double Ratchet fallback)

-Digital signaturesEd25519Identity keys, message authentication
+Digital signaturesEd25519Identity keys, MLS credentials, message authentication

 HashingBLAKE2bInvite token hashing, KDF inputs